 (1) A member, with the approval of the Minister, may appoint another person to be the deputy of that member.
-Legal Profession Act 2007 Act No. 24 of 2007

 - (2) A deputy appointed under subclause (1) holds office for such period as the Minister may determine. - (3) All things done or omitted to be done by a deputy while acting in the office of a member are as valid and have the same consequences as if they had been done or omitted to be done by that member.